-In previous years, uncertain and inadequate financing affected Bosnia and Herzegovina's institutions’ ability to carry out their constitutional and legal obligations.
-Due to the late adoption of the Global Framework of Fiscal Balance and Policies for 2023-2025, the 31 December 2022 deadline for adopting the Budget of the Institutions and International Obligations of Bosnia and Herzegovina for 2023 was not met.
-Temporary financing commenced automatically on 1 January 2023 based on a Decision of the High Representative on 7 June 2022.
-It was in force until the two chambers of the state parliament adopted the 2023 budget on 29 and 30 March 2023.
+In previous years, uncertain and inadequate financing affected the ability ’of the institutions of Bosnia and Herzegovina to carry out their constitutional and legal obligations.
+Owing to the late adoption of the Global Framework of Fiscal Balance and Policies for 2023–2025, the 31 December 2022 deadline for adopting the budget of the institutions and international obligations of Bosnia and Herzegovina for 2023 was not met.
+Temporary financing commenced automatically on 1 January 2023 further to a decision of the High Representative on 7 June 2022.
+It was in force until the two chambers of the State parliament adopted the 2023 budget on 29 and 30 March 2023.

-The delay was partly due to the General Elections and the legitimate view that budgeting should be the incoming authorities’ prerogative.
-On 9 February 2023, the Fiscal Council of Bosnia and Herzegovina held its first constituent session, chaired by the new Chairwoman of the Council of Ministers and the Fiscal Council Borjana Krišto (HDZ BiH).
-The first attempt by the Fiscal Council to reach an agreement on the Global Framework of Fiscal Balance and Policies for the Period 2023-2025 failed due to a lack of support for the proposed document by Republika Srpska representatives.
-However, when Borjana Krišto convened the second session of the BiH Fiscal Council on 6 March, the Fiscal Council unanimously adopted the overdue Global Framework of Fiscal Balance and Policies for 2023-2025.
-The adopted document foresees a 22% increase over the 2022 budget for state institutions.
-The state's share in indirect tax revenues in 2023 will increase by 18% to BAM 1.020 billion, which is the first significant increase for State institutions from this source of revenue since 2012.
+The delay was due partly to the general elections and the legitimate view that budgeting should be the prerogative of the incoming authorities.
+On 9 February 2023, the Fiscal Council of Bosnia and Herzegovina held its first constituent session, chaired by the new Chair of the Council of Ministers and the Fiscal Council, Borjana Krišto (Croat Democratic Union of Bosnia and Herzegovina, HDZ BiH).
+The first attempt by the Fiscal Council to reach an agreement on the Global Framework of Fiscal Balance and Policies for the Period 2023–2025 failed owing to a lack of support for the proposed document by Republika Srpska representatives.
+However, when Ms. Krišto convened the second session of the Fiscal Council of Bosnia and Herzegovina on 6 March, the Fiscal Council unanimously adopted the overdue Global Framework of Fiscal Balance and Policies for 2023–2025.
+The adopted document foresees a 22 per cent increase over the 2022 budget for State institutions.
+The State’s share in indirect tax revenues in 2023 will increase by 18 per cent to KM 1.020 billion, which is the first significant increase for State institutions from this source of revenue since 2012.

 The system of indirect taxation remains vital for the fiscal stability of all levels of government in Bosnia and Herzegovina.
-In the reporting period, the Governing Board of the Indirect Taxation Authority (ITA) adopted the second temporary debt settlement between the entities on the distribution of indirect taxes from the Single Account for 2022, according to which Republika Srpska owed the Federation BAM 28.8 million.
+In the reporting period, the Governing Board of the Indirect Taxation Authority of Bosnia and Herzegovina adopted the second temporary debt settlement between the entities on the distribution of indirect taxes from the single account for 2022, according to which the Republika Srpska owed the Federation KM 28.8 million.

-There was no attempt to address longstanding issues, including the outstanding BAM 30 million debt of the Indirect Taxation Authority to Republika Srpska based on a 2015 BiH Court decision.
-Attempted debt enforcement by Republika Srpska from public revenue accounts of the Indirect Taxation Authority caused financial damage to all indirect tax revenue beneficiaries, including both entities and the Brčko District, as well as to recipients of value-added tax refunds and customs insurance depositors.
-It prompted the Court of Bosnia and Herzegovina to suspend it until 11 July 2023 to identify an alternative enforcement source.
+There was no attempt to address long-standing issues, including the outstanding KM 30 million debt of the Indirect Taxation Authority to the Republika Srpska based on a 2015 Bosnia and Herzegovina Court decision.
+Attempted debt enforcement by the Republika Srpska from public revenue accounts of the Indirect Taxation Authority caused financial damage to all indirect tax revenue beneficiaries, including both entities and the Brčko District, as well as to recipients of value added tax refunds and customs insurance depositors.
+This prompted the Court of Bosnia and Herzegovina to suspend it until 11 July 2023 to identify an alternative enforcement source.

-Another longstanding dispute concerns the distribution model for the accumulated road toll revenue reserves of about BAM 211 million, intended for highway and road construction.
-Disagreement over distribution prevents using these funds for highway and road construction.
-It also damages the Indirect Taxation Authority financially as a State-level institution that neither decides on this matter nor benefits from these funds due to charges by the Central Bank of Bosnia and Herzegovina on deposit accounts.
-On 8 March, the Indirect Taxation Authority Governing Board published a public advertisement for the election and appointment of a new director of the Indirect Taxation Authority.
+Another long-standing dispute concerns the distribution model for the accumulated road toll revenue reserves of approximately KM 211 million, intended for highway and road construction.
+Disagreement over distribution prevents these funds being used for highway and road construction.
+It also damages the Indirect Taxation Authority financially as a State-level institution that neither decides on this matter nor benefits from these funds owing to charges by the Central Bank of Bosnia and Herzegovina on deposit accounts.
+On 8 March, the Governing Board of the Authority published a public advertisement for the election and appointment of a new director of the Authority.

-The failure to address these and similar issues with financial implications affects the functioning of the single indirect tax system and the confidence in its institutional structure.
+The failure to address these and similar issues with financial implications affects the functioning of the single indirect tax system and confidence in its institutional structure.